Which city is cheaper, Minneapolis or Fort Lauderdale?

 Fort Lauderdale usually gets more rain in January than Minneapolis.
 Fort Lauderdale gets 2.2 inches (55 mm) of rain, while Minneapolis receives 0.9 inches (22 mm) of rain this time of the year.

 In the spring, Fort Lauderdale is much warmer than Minneapolis.
-Typically, the spring temperatures in Fort Lauderdale in April are around 75°F (24°C), and Minneapolis is about 49°F (10°C).
+Typically, the spring temperatures in Fort Lauderdale in April average around 75°F (24°C), and Minneapolis averages at about 49°F (10°C).

 People are often attracted to the plentiful sunshine in Minneapolis this time of the year.
 In Fort Lauderdale, it's very sunny this time of the year.
 Fort Lauderdale usually receives more sunshine than Minneapolis during spring.
 Fort Lauderdale gets 300 hours of sunny skies, while Minneapolis receives 244 hours of full sun in the spring.